ibm-cloud-docs/Registry/registry_security_enforce.md

     ```
     {: screen}

-  - If your image matches a policy but does not satisfy that policy's trust requirements.
+  - If your image matches a policy, but doesn't satisfy that policy's trust requirements.

     ```
     admission webhook